Deniz1433/binaryNumbersPlayground/README.md

 Website to play around with binary numbers and with their different representations.

-Download the .html file and open it in your browser, project is too small for me to bother hosting.
+Go to https://deniz1433.github.io/binaryNumbersPlayground/bits.html or download the .html file and open it in your browser